BMW Models & Reliability

 5 Series (E39)

-Widely regarded as one of BMW's finest designs, the E39 balances comfort and handling perfectly.
-However, survivors in the UK now face significant rust issues and the constant requirement for cooling system and suspension refreshes to stay reliable.
+Widely regarded as one of BMW's finest designs, the E39 5 Series perfectly balances long-distance comfort with engaging handling.
+Positioned as the definitive executive saloon of the late 90s, it offered a level of refinement that shamed contemporary rivals.
+However, survivors in the UK now face significant body rust issues and the constant requirement for cooling system and suspension refreshes to stay reliable.
+It suits dedicated retro-car enthusiasts and DIY mechanics who appreciate an analog, naturally aspirated driving experience and have the budget to preserve a classic.

 Z3 (E36/7)